 In New Delhi, India, I was happy to visit a 15th-century tomb.
 It's a combination of Hindu and Islamic architecture.
 That was a decade ago, on my first visit to India in 2011.

 Ancient tombs in India are grand and built with love.
-It says something about their character, their status, and their power in society.
+It says something about their character, status, and power in society.

-I have a deep admiration for Hindu and Islamic architectures as they reveal certain charm and character.
+I deeply admire Hindu and Islamic architecture as they reveal charm and character.
 Its artistic expressions are evident in the detailed carvings and designs.

-That was a soulful moment when I strolled in the garden, touch the surfaces of well-preserved structures, and feel the vibe back in time.
+That was a soulful moment when I strolled in the garden, touched the surfaces of well-preserved structures, and felt the vibe back in time.

-Lodi garden is an ideal place for a morning walk and exercise.
-It's a solemn place to unwind, sit on the grass, do some yoga and meditation.
-The surrounding is cool and clean and has a beautiful landscape and greeneries.
+The Lodi Garden is an ideal place for a morning walk and exercise.
+It's a solemn place to unwind, sit on the grass, and do yoga and meditation.
+The surrounding is calm and clean and has a beautiful landscape and greeneries.
 It's truly relaxing and revitalizing.

-In our modern-day world and with advancements in architecture and technology, people will appreciate and value history and culture.
+In our modern-day world, with advancements in architecture and technology, people will appreciate and value history and culture.
 It's valuable and priceless.
 It deserves recognition and respect.
 And so I did.

-I had meaningful moments at the Lodi garden.
-The history and culture are what fascinates me.
-That's how I appreciate a place of such a very high historical value.
+I had meaningful moments at the Lodi Garden.
+The history and culture are what fascinate me.
+I appreciate a place of such a very high historical value.
 It leaves a lasting memory and a pleasant reminisce.

 ©️ 2021 Del Cusay